kukoorup/cafeolive/README.md

-Hiya this is repo for a cafe located in banglore
+Hiya this is design for a cafe located in banglore📌

-I did it myself as a solo creater open to suggestions
+I did it myself as a solo creater open to suggestions you can connect me thru mail